stefanpejcic/OpenPanel/website/docs/articles/dev-experience/customizing-openpanel-user-interface.md

 ## Set pre-installed services

 OpenPanel uses [docker images](https://dev.openpanel.com/images/) as the base for each hosting plan.
 Based on the docker image, different services can be set per plan/user.
-For examples, we provide 2 docker iamges, one that has nginx pre-installed and another that uses apache.
-By creating a custom docker image, you can set in that image what to be pre-installed when you create a new user, for exmaple, set mariadb instead of mysql or install php ioncube loader extension.
+For examples, we provide 2 docker images, one that has nginx pre-installed and another that uses apache.
+By creating a custom docker image, you can set in that image what to be pre-installed when you create a new user, for example, set mariadb instead of mysql or install php ioncube loader extension.

 To add a custom service pre-installed for users: